Where Are We Now?: Music video

 The video is set in what could be an artists' studio in Berlin, where Bowie lived from 1976, showing moving black-and-white footage of the city from the 1970s on a screen.
 It opens with a shot of a large diamond and an empty picture frame lying on the floor, before moving into a studio containing a mishmash of items, possibly from Bowie's own life or apartment in Berlin: there are mannequins, bottles, an egg, an eyeball on a shelf, a crystal, a snowflake, and a giant blue ear.
 Bowie is seen toward the end of the video wearing jeans, and a T-shirt that reads "m/s Song of Norway".
 Sophie Heawood writes that Song of Norway (1970) was a film (based on the operetta) that Bowie's girlfriend at the time, Hermione Farthingale, left him to appear in.

 The footage on the screen and references in the lyrics include the Berlin Wall and mention of the Bösebrücke, the first border crossing that opened when the Wall fell on 9 November 1989; 20,000 East Germans crossed over during the first hour the border was unofficially opened, wondering whether it was safe.
 The lyrics read: "twenty thousand people / Cross Bösebrücke / Fingers are crossed / just in case."
-Other reference points in the video and song are the Brandenburg Gate; the Dschungel nightclub; the Fernsehturm, or television tower; KaDeWe, the department store; graffiti from Kunsthaus Tacheles, an art centre; Nürnberger Straße; Potsdamer Platz railway station; the Reichstag, where the Bundestag sits; the Siegessäule, or Victory Column; and the auto supply shop below the apartment in which Bowie lived.
+Other reference points in the video and song are the Brandenburg Gate; the Dschungel nightclub; its location in Nürnberger Straße; the nearby department store KaDeWe; the Fernsehturm, or television tower; graffiti from Kunsthaus Tacheles, an art centre; Potsdamer Platz railway station; the Reichstag, where the Bundestag sits; the Siegessäule, or Victory Column; and the auto supply shop below the apartment in which Bowie lived.